Cawton

-Cawton is a village and civil parish in the Ryedale district of North Yorkshire, England, about ten miles west of Malton.
+Cawton is a village and civil parish in North Yorkshire, England, about ten miles west of Malton.
 According to the 2001 census it had a population of 48.
 It is due east of Gilling East (where the 2011 Census figures are included), and south-east of Oswaldkirk.
 It is on the path of the Ebor Way.

+From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.